What You Need to Know About Auto Damage Insurance Appraiser

 - Auto Body Estimator

-In the United States, there were 17,600 jobs for Auto Damage Insurance Appraiser in 2016.
+There were about 17,600 jobs for Auto Damage Insurance Appraiser in 2016 (in the United States).
 New jobs are being produced at a rate of 5.1% which is below the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Auto Damage Insurance Appraiser by 2026.
-There will be an estimated 1,500 positions for Auto Damage Insurance Appraiser per year.
+The BLS estimates 1,500 yearly job openings in this field.

 The states with the most job growth for Auto Damage Insurance Appraiser are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Minnesota, Washington, or Ohio.
 These states have the worst job growth for this type of profession.